had2020/Last-Straw/README.md

 );
 ```

-# Setting the initial in following/next Interactable text
+# Setting the initial text in following/next Interactable text
 - for setting multi_lines
 ``` rust
 let lines = vec!["one", "two", "three"]; // example &str list, each line is an index